TurtleKitty/Vaquero/README.md

 ## Sequencing

 Execute the given expressions in sequence, returning the value of the last one.
-Procs and **let**s have an implied seq, so this form is mostly useful in conditionals.
+Procs and lets have an implied seq, so this form is mostly useful in conditionals.

 ```scheme
 (seq